 Audits/prescription benefit records

-From time to time, the Prescription Drug Program administrator may ask you to verify receipt of particular drugs from Network Pharmacies or from a Mail Service Pharmacy or Designated Specialty Pharmacy.
+From time to time, the Prescription Drug Program administrator may ask you to verify receipt of particular drugs from Network Pharmacies or from a Mail Service Pharmacy or the Designated Specialty Pharmacy.
 These requests are part of the auditing process.
 Your cooperation may be helpful in identifying fraudulent practices or unnecessary charges to your plan.
 All such personal information will remain confidential.

 Lawsuits to obtain benefits may not be started less than 60 days or more than two years following the date you receive written notice that benefits have been denied.